video-dev/hls.js/docs/API.md

 (default: `undefined`)

-When set, use this level as the default hls.startLevel.
-Keep in mind that the startLevel set with the API takes precedence over config.startLevel configuration parameter.
+When set, use this level as the default `hls.startLevel`.
+Keep in mind that the `startLevel` set with the API takes precedence over config.startLevel configuration parameter. `startLevel` should be set to value between 0 and the maximum index of `hls.levels`.

 ### `fragLoadingTimeOut` / `manifestLoadingTimeOut` / `levelLoadingTimeOut` (deprecated)